philberhane/notification-form/spring-template/README.md

 docker run -d --name spring-template -p8080:8080 spring-template:latest
 ```

-This server will bind to port 8080, and respond to the same `curl` examples listed above.

 When you are done testing, stop the server and remove the container.
 ```
 docker rm -f spring-template